Friteee/Space-maze/README.md

 =======
 Space maze - a game, built as final project for "Introduction to computer science" online course on [EdX](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x).
 Most of the source code was copied from my [initial attempt](https://github.com/Friteee/S.H.A.P.E.) on this project.

-This *game* is built in Code::Blocks, using C++ and SDL2 library.
+This game is built in Code::Blocks, using C++ and SDL2 library.

-In case of any mistakes in the code feel free to show them.
+####Warning : Sprites for this game were made by a person without particular skills in graphics.

 ####Controls: